 Given that our results link among-population differences in the direction of selection on flowering phenology to the incidence of the butterfly seed predator, the next step in linking variation in selection to environmental context is to identify the factors influencing butterfly distribution and abundance.
-Our results suggest that predator occurrence depends on the abundance of its second host.
+Our results suggest that the community context might be one of these factors, as predator occurrence is related to the abundance of its second host.
 Phengaris alcon was more probable to be present in host plant populations with a high abundance of Myrmica ants.
 This finding agrees with what is known about the biology of the butterfly, which is unable to complete its life cycle without ants.
 In order to be able to reach their final size, pupate, and eclose as adults, caterpillars need to be fed in the ant nest (Mouquet et al. 2005).
-Our results thus strongly suggest that the observed among-population variation in selection on plant flowering phenology mediated by the butterfly seed predator ultimately depends on the factors influencing the abundance of the second host of the butterfly.
-Taken together, our results and other studies showing that selection on plant traits by mutualists and antagonists is altered by interactions with other community members (Biere & Tack, 2013, Fedriani & Delibes, 2013, Arceo-Gómez & Ashman, 2014), suggest that the community context has important effects on the outcome of plant-animal interactions.
+If the presence of Myrmica is a prerequisite for P. alcon to be present in a population, this would suggest that the observed among-population variation in selection on plant flowering phenology mediated by the butterfly seed predator could depend to some extent on the factors influencing the abundance of its second host.
+This hypothesis cannot be confirmed with our current data, but it is in line with other studies showing that selection on plant traits by mutualists and antagonists is altered by interactions with other community members (Biere & Tack, 2013, Fedriani & Delibes, 2013, Arceo-Gómez & Ashman, 2014), and suggesting that the community context has the potential to affect the outcome of plant-animal interactions.

 In recent years, the ubiquitous variation in selection among populations and years and its important implications for evolutionary trajectories of populations have been increasingly acknowledged (e.g. Thompson, 2005; Siepielski et al. 2013).
 Yet, the environmental factors causing this variation have been rarely identified (Siepielski et al., 2013).
-In this study, we have shown how an antagonistic interactor mediates selection on timing of reproduction in its host plant, and how the presence of this interaction can explain among-population variation in the direction of selection.
-We have also shown that the presence of the antagonist is associated with differences in the community context, suggesting that community context is an important driver of among-population variation in interaction intensity and selection.
-These results illustrate that in order to link variation in the environment to variation in natural selection, we not only need to assess the effects of species interactions on fitness of different phenotypes, but also to examine how the physical environment and the community context influence the incidence and abundance of the interacting species.
+In this study, we have shown how an antagonistic interactor mediates selection on timing of reproduction in its host plant, and how the presence of this interaction is related to among-population variation in the direction of selection.
+We have also shown that the presence of the antagonist is associated with the abundance of another community member, suggesting the community context as a potential driver of among-population variation in selection.
+These results illustrate that in order to link variation in the environment to variation in natural selection, we need to assess the effects of species interactions on fitness of different phenotypes, and to examine how the physical environment and the community context influence the incidence and abundance of the interacting species.

 ACKNOWLEDGEMENTS

-We thank Susanne Govella, Anna Herrström and Jessica Oremus for field data collection, Johan P. Dahlgren for statistical advice and Ove Eriksson and Per-Olof Wickman for valuable comments on a previous version of the manuscript.
+We thank Susanne Govella, Anna Herrström and Jessica Oremus for field data collection, Johan P. Dahlgren for statistical advice and Ove Eriksson, Per-Olof Wickman and three anonymous referees for valuable comments on a previous version of the manuscript.
 We acknowledge funding from the Swedish Research Council (VR) to JE and from the “Clarín” postdoctoral program (FICYT, Gobierno del Principado de Asturias, Spain, and Marie Curie-Cofund Actions, EU) to AV.

 REFERENCES